rkaczorek/gpspanel/README.md

 # Testing

 To test GPS Panel while you don't have your GPS connected you can use gps_test.log.
-Just run gpsfake to emulate gpsd service:
+Just run gpsfake in your terminal to emulate gpsd service:

 ```
 gpsfake gps_test.log